Cooley LLP was founded in 1920 in San

 The firm's first East Coast office opened in

 Reston, Virginia in 1999, and once again, its goal was to serve

-technology companies (public and private), as well as
+entrepreneurs and technology companies (public and private), as

-financial services companies that work with all of the above.
-A
+financial services companies that work with them.
+A second East

-second Eastern office opened in 2005 in Washington, DC.
+Coast office opened in 2005 in Washington, DC.
+Now, that office